 In the meantime, you will get the fastest response to questions and concerns not dealt with in the FAQ by emailing us at email@example.com.

-- Most productions, are postponing or taking a break – going on hiatus.
+- Some productions are postponing or taking a break – going on hiatus.
 ACTRA Toronto continues to work with our industry partners and with productions on a case-by-case basis to ensure that the appropriate provisions are followed in the event of a postponement or cancellation of scheduled days.

-- The Annual Basic Dues deadline for Full Members has been extended to August 31st, 2020.
+- The Annual Basic Dues deadline for Full Members was extended to August 31st, 2020.

-- Annual Fee deadlines for Apprentices (with renewal dates between March and July), and all unpaid AABPs have been extended to August 31st, 2020.
+- Annual Fee deadlines for Apprentices (with renewal dates between March and July), and all unpaid AABPs were extended to August 31st, 2020.

 - Commercial cheques are not available for pick up but are being mailed to either home or agent, according to the instructions we have on file for you.